-Oli Lewington, Director of Marketing and Communications at the Cystic Fibrosis Trust and speaker at our upcoming Customer Engagement Summit, gives insight into his case study and role …
+Oli Lewington, Director of Marketing and Communications at the Cystic Fibrosis Trust and speaker at our 2019 Customer Engagement Summit, gives insight into his case study and role …

 Can you provide us with an insight into a ‘day in the life’ of your role?